alexyuly/chil/README.md

   - Broadcast an event of the sink type from the operation sink by calling `this.broadcast(Event)`.
   - Read and update private state, start and stop external resources, or manage any other actions which fall outside the `vocalize` operation lifecycle.

-The name of the file, excluding the `.word.js` extension, should be equivalent to the name of the operation type or generic.
+The name of the file, excluding the `.word.js` extension, should be equivalent to the name of an operation definition with the same name in the same directory.

 ###### (Figure 5.2) An operation type implementation
 ```